rachelalbertk-design/sugar-shack/APP_STORE_READINESS.md

 ## Current Status

 - Core story engine is intact: scene -> choice -> stat/flag update -> consequence -> next scene -> debrief.
-- Shifts 1-3 are playable from punch-in through receipt and psychology debrief.
+- Shifts 1-7 are playable from punch-in through receipt and psychology debrief.
-- Launch scope is the complete seven-shift story arc.
+- The launch-scope story arc is implemented for prototype testing.
 - Settings panel added for text size, reduce motion, high contrast, replay intro, and clear progress.
 - Privacy and support drafts exist as local pages.
 - The prototype remains offline-first: no account, ads, analytics, or tracking.